ruchika-6/Chat/README.md

 # Chat
-This is a real time Chat App, built usding the MERN stack, that supports one-on-one as well as group chats.
+This is a real time Chat App, built using the MERN stack, that supports one-on-one as well as group chats.
 Using this app, any user can just sign in, and start chatting with anyone around the world, real time.
 Sending and receiving of messages is made real time using the Socket.IO library.

 Key Features:
 1. Registration to create profile, and sign in to access your profile anytime.